 With 12 percent of global uranium resources and an expanding mining sector, Kazakhstan accounts for more than 40 percent of global uranium production.
 The country produced 22,800 tonnes of uranium in 2019.

-Kazatomprom operates 17 uranium mines including existing partnerships with uranium miners such as Cameco (TSX:CCO,NYSE:CCJ), Orano Mining, Rosatom among others.
-The company has actively engaged a strategy of obtaining downstream interests in order to generate earnings from processing operations, in addition to its uranium mining and nuclear fuel distribution activities.
+Kazatomprom operates 17 uranium mines and has partnerships with other major uranium producers such as Cameco (TSX:CCO,NYSE:CCJ), Orano and Rosatom.
+In addition to its uranium-mining and nuclear fuel distribution activities, the company has actively pursued a strategy of obtaining downstream interests in order to generate earnings from processing operations.

 Uranium mining in Kazakhstan: Strategic location

 Kazakhstan’s strategic location between China and Europe and the ability to quickly transport goods from one region to another gives the country direct access to a market of nearly 500 million people.

 “Strategically, it links the fast-growing markets of China and South-East Asia to the Middle East and Western Europe, about 65 percent of the world’s gross domestic product, with roads and railroads as well as with the ports of the Caspian Sea,” according to Jandos Temirgali, strategic projects advisor to the chairman of Kazakh Invest.

 Uranium mining in Kazakhstan: Nuclear power